|

 some of their more grandiose efforts e.g..
 Gwalior or Alwar called

+himself the ruler of the world!
 Many rulers increasingly modelled themselves along British Royal

 lines.
 In time, they began to assume and confer British military